nih-niddk-mbs/StochasticGene.jl/README.md

 ### Installation

-StochasticGene is a Julia package.
+StochasticGene is a registered Julia package.
 To run Julia on Biowulf first log onto Biowulf and at the prompt type:

 `
 [username@biowulf ~]$ sinteractive --mem=64G